 Thousands of new churches rapidly starting…a Jesus movement sweeping through…bringing transformation!
 Our hearts are stirred.
 We want to be a part.
 “It would be so amazing if that could happen in my area,” we think.

 After a few months (or years) of effort, things may not be happening quite as you expected.
-You’ve prayed, fasted, shared the gospel often, but not yet seen breakthrough.
+You’ve prayed, fasted, shared the gospel often, but not yet seen the kind of breakthroughs you read about in books like Contagious Disciple-making (a great book by the way!)

-Maybe a few have believed, some groups started (and maybe not lasted).
+Maybe a few have believed and some groups have started (Maybe not all of them have lasted).
 Where is that rapid, incredible experience you thought was coming?
-In these times, we must examine our motivation for pursuing a DMM in the first place.
+This is not at all uncommon.
+When we go through this though, it is important to examine our motivations for pursuing a Disciple Making Movement in the first place.

 Examining Our Motivations

 Our motivation must be firmly rooted in a biblical understanding of God’s purpose for His people and the world.
-If you can do anything else besides pursuing DMM, knowing what you know of scripture, perhaps you should.
+If you can do anything else besides pursuing a movement, knowing what you know of scripture, perhaps you should.

 If, however, you’ve become convinced that this is God’s call on your life..that’s different.
 Based on what you see in scripture about who God is and what He wants to do, you will be able to persevere.
 The barren times, the spiritual warfare, and the stops and starts that often go with launching a movement will be overcome.